Applied Research and Evaluation Certificate Program (Online)

-The graduate certificate in Applied Research and Evaluation consists of 12 credit hours delivered through four graduate-level courses.
+The graduate certificate in Applied Research and Evaluation consists of 15 credit hours delivered through five graduate-level courses.
 The skills learned through this certificate program will be useful for individuals in a professional position where evaluation and assessment are required to monitor and maintain high quality services.

 Candidates in the program will have opportunities to:

 - Develop fundamental research strategies

 - Apply these strategies to a variety of situations